Fourier-Mukai transforms for K3 and elliptic fibrations: Moduli spaces of stable sheaves

 The sheaf $E$ is called $\mu$-stable with respect to a polarisation $\omega$ if for all such $A$ one has $\De(A)\cdot\omega^d >0$.
 In particular $\mu$-stable sheaves are stable.
 The lemma follows from the following two facts.
 Firstly, for fixed $m$, the numbers $\De(A)\cdot(\ell+m\curlym)^d$ are bounded below.
 Secondly, the fact that the restriction of $E$ to the general fibre of $\pi$ is stable implies that $\De(A)\cdot\curlym^d>0$.

 \end{pf}

 \begin{lemma} Let $X$ be a non-singular, simply-connected projective variety.
-Let $\NN$ denote the union of those connected components of $\Hilb(X)$ parameterising subschemes of codimension $>1$.
+Let $\NN$ denote the union of those connected components of $\Hilb(X)$ which parametrise closed subschemes of codimension greater than 1.
 Let $\M$ be the moduli space of (stable) torsion-free sheaves with rank one and zero first Chern class.
 Then there is a morphism of schemes $\alpha\colon\NN\to\M$ inducing a bijection on closed points, which sends a subscheme $C\subset X$ to the ideal sheaf $\I_C$. \end{lemma}

 \begin{pf} There is a universal sheaf $\P$ on $\NN\times X$, flat over $\NN$, such that for each point $s\in\NN$, $\P_s$ is the ideal sheaf of the corresponding subscheme $C\subset X$.
 The existence of the map $\alpha$ follows from the universal property of $\M$.